Bryan De La Cruz Preview, Player Props: Marlins vs. Padres

-On Monday, Bryan De La Cruz (.190 on-base percentage in past 10 games, 114 points below season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+On Tuesday, Bryan De La Cruz (.238 on-base percentage in past 10 games, 67 points below season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Blake Snell.
 First pitch is at 9:40 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Padres